timeplus-io/docs/docs/ingestion.md

 If you have some static dataset or lookup tables in the CSV format, you can upload the files directly to Timeplus.

 1. Click the **Add Data** from the navigation menu.
-Then click **Files** and click the **Start** button
+Then click **Import from CSV** button
 2. Drag and drop a CSV file from your local file system to upload the file.
-Or you can specify a URL for Timeplus to download the file.
-Currently we only support CSV format.
-Other formats will be supported shortly.
+(COMING SOON: if your file is downloadable from a URL or S3 bucket, you can create a source to have Timeplus server to load it.
+File formtas, other than CSV, will be supported too.)
+3. Choose whether the first row of the file as the column header.
-3. Specify a name for this data source, and optionally provide a readable description.
+4. Specify a name for the stream, and optionally provide a readable description.
-4. Similar to the Kafka source, you can choose to create a new stream or select an existing stream.
-Usually the CSV file contains the column header in the first row.
-Deselect that option if no header is available, then Timeplus will create column names.
-5. Click **Next** to preview the streaming data and choose a column as the event time.
+5. Click the button to start uploading data and click the **View Imported Data** button to run a query to review imported data.
-6. Finish the rest of the wizard and your streaming data will be available in the new stream immediately.